2 A Wofkflow Apporach to Learning

 For a little context, all instructors at the Data Science and AI Academy are trained to teach using this model.
 The Academy’s data science courses are open to all students of any discipline and professional stage.
 Students include undergraduate, graduate university attendees as well as staff, faculty, and community members.
 With such a diverse student body, the DSA uses the ADAPT teaching model to create a consistent form of instruction across all courses.
-In a way, the teaching model threads all students together, weaving their experiences into a cohesive experience across any course that students take.
+In a way, the teaching model threads all students together, weaving their courses into a cohesive experience that emboldens all students to participate.
+At its core, then, the model is designed to make computational skills accessible, regardless of discipline.

-In this spirit of this model, you’ll see that I use some fun data (e.g., Harry Potter, UK Grime music, etc.) to teach network principles and R skills.
+In this spirit of this model, you’ll see that I very much lean on its principles (discussed below) and project-building nature.
+For example, throughout the book we will use some fun data (e.g., Harry Potter, UK Grime music, etc.) to teach network principles and R skills.
 I find these appeal to a very broad student body.
-I also teach based on concepts more than explaining code.
+I also teach based on concepts more than endlessly explaining code.
 Understanding the ‘what’ and the ‘why’ behind social network analysis more than explaining every syntactical function, I find, facilitates learning for many.
+As such, you will build competence in the process of working with social networks alongside exposure to code to help you execute effective analysis.
 For students more interested in the nature of the code or the mathematics behind the measurements, I extend more resources on an individual basis.
-Therefore, this book, presented as a course, serves as a great introduction for students to social networks and instructors to the ADAPT teaching and learning approach.
+In this book, I discuss these in the concluding chapters.
+So, you can think of this book as an introductory course and an application of social network data and the ADAPT teaching and learning approach.

 1. Project-based Learning